proflamyt/300days-of-hacking/Topic57/README.md

-## Cookie Based XSS
+## ProcessMaker - Cookie Based XSS

 Description :

-Process stores the workspace parameter as a cookie value
+ProcessMaker  was discovered to have an XSS vulnerability due to vulnerable implementation of how the workspace parameter is stored as a cookie value

+The vulnerability occurs when the JavaScript tries to access a cookie named 'pm_sys_sys' and convert its contents to an object using the eval function.

-As we can see here, the javascript attempts to read a cookie called 'pm_sys_sys' and covert it to string , The XSS vulnerability arises due to this code snippet attempting to assign a JSON object to the 'obj' variable through the use of the eval function.
-The unsafe usage of eval in this snippet allows an attacker who controls cookie "pm_sys_sys" to execute a arbitrary javascript code.
+As seen in the provided code snippet,they attempt to assign a JSON object to the 'obj' variable using the eval function.
+The insecure use of eval in this snippet enables a potential attacker, who has control over the "pm_sys_sys" cookie, to execute arbitrary JavaScript code.

 ![image](https://github.com/proflamyt/300days-of-hacking/assets/53262578/309ee307-bccf-4586-8dcf-1fe007220c09)

 ### Crafting an exploit
-The eval fuction in javascript will execute the string  argument it receives as a javascript body, by crafting a json with a field as the javascript function an attacker can execute arbitrary javascript on the vulnerable web application.
-To make attack more stealthy the attacker can make the payload behave as the intended behaviour of the code snippets wants that is allow the "sys_sys" argument accessible as argument to 'obj'.
+A JavaScript eval function executes the string argument as a JavaScript body.
+By creating a JSON with a value containing a JavaScript function, an attacker can execute arbitrary JavaScript code on the vulnerable web application.
+To enhance the stealthiness of the attack, the perpetrator can structure the payload to mimic the intended behavior of the code snippet, thereby enabling the "sys_sys" argument to be accessible as an argument to 'obj'.

 final payload :
 By setting the cookie "pm_sys_sys" to